Anonymous-Usenix-25/Oblivious-Digital-Tokens/ODT_implementation/README.md

        to `v`.
      - The difference of these two values is the time taken to calculate `v`.
-2. Run the `script-for-server-testing.sh` script from the `timing_measurement` directory.
+2. WIth the ODT server running, start the `script-for-server-testing.sh` script from the `timing_measurement` directory.
-   - The script outputs the time the ODT server took to respond to the handshake.
+   - The script outputs the time the ODT server took to respond to the handshake from the perspective of an umodified TLS client.

 ## Measuring OpenSSL server performance

-1. Start the normal OpenSSL server.
+1. Start a normal OpenSSL server.
+   - You can use the same command you use for starting the ODT server, but you need to replace the path to the key and certificate with the correct paths.
 2. Run the `script-for-server-testing.sh` script from the `timing_measurement` directory.
    - The script outputs the time the OpenSSL server took to respond to